jkneifl/academic-page/content/post/crom/index.md

   - Model Order Reduction
   - Scientific Machine Learning
 ---
 In this blog post I want to talk about _continous reduced order modeling_ (CROM) [[ChenEtAl23](https://doi.org/10.48550/arXiv.2206.02607)], an innovative discretization-free reduced order modeling approach to approximate PDEs.
-The key novelty lies in utilizing a neural network (NN) to create a _continuous representation_ of the reduced manifold, in contrast to the discrete representation commonly found in classical methods relying on reduction methods as Proper Orthogonal Decomposition (POD).
+The key novelty lies in utilizing a neural network (NN) to create a _continuous representation_ of the reduced manifold, in contrast to the discrete representation commonly found in classical methods relying on reduction methods such as Proper Orthogonal Decomposition (POD).
 Assuming prior knowledge of the PDE's form, the method involves using a solver to generate data for training the neural network.
 This NN allows the generation of continuous spatial representations at any given time.

 At each time step, the PDE is solved for the subsequent time point {{< math >}}$t_{i+1}${{< /math >}} using a numerical scheme, but on a reduced set of spatial points.
 This selective sampling of spatial points (integration points) is the reason for time savings compared to high-fidelity solvers that operate on the entire spatial space.